-Dressage tests are rewritten by the U.S. Equestrian Federation (formerly USA Equestrian) every four years.
+Dressage tests are rewritten by the US Equestrian Federation every four years.
 Each USEF test change is reflected in a change in tests used at Michigan 4-H horse shows.
 The tests and levels offered by a 4-H show are to be listed on the show's prize list.
 The USDF Level 1 and 2 walk-trot tests may be used for inexperienced riders in their first year of showing or for green horses that have not yet been shown under saddle at a canter.
-Copies of introductory dressage tests are available at no charge from USDF online at usdf.org.
+Copies of introductory dressage tests are available at no charge from USDF (https://usdf.org).